danielbarter/personal_website_code_old/posts/mathematics/2016-02-28-thetangentbundle.md

 We call $(\phi_{\beta\alpha}, U_{\alpha})$ gluing data for the vector bundle $E$.
 From the gluing data we can reconstruct $E$: The gluing data tells us where the vector bundle charts are and how to change coordinates between them.
-We can also describe vector bundle maps interms of gluing data.
+We can also describe vector bundle maps in terms of gluing data.
 Suppose that we have two vector bundles $E$ and $F$ described by gluing data $(\phi_{\beta\alpha},U_{\alpha})$ and
 $(\psi_{\beta\alpha},U_{\alpha})$.
 Then a vector bundle morphism $f : E \to F$ consists of maps $f_{\alpha} : U_{\alpha} \to {\rm Mat}_{s \times r}(\mathbb{R})$